Indigenous Studies @ Western

 As an interdisciplinary program, it provides scholars with multiple points of reference to examine key issues such as history, language, politics, psychology, cultural studies, health, sociology, arts, economics and education.
 This approach attempts to reach a more holistic understanding of the factors that impact local and global Indigenous peoples.
 At Western, we utilize a model that focuses upon the local as the main point of reference to better understand the global.

 Our small class size offers students more interaction with their professors.
-We offer many stand-alone classes but there is also opportunity to take a series of cross-listed offerings with departments such as English, History, Geography, Media, Information & Techno-culture and Women's Studies.
+We offer many stand-alone classes but there is also opportunity to take a series of cross-listed offerings with departments such as English, History, Geography and Environment, Media, Information & Techno-culture, and Gender, Sexuality and Women's Studies.

 In the course of your studies in the Indigenous Studies Program, you will develop skills to conduct research, gain an understanding of Indigenous societies, their language, culture, identity, philosophies, history, world views, social structure and political issues and learn to identify complex issues and challenges facing First Nations.